lillyvuchkova/BibiAI/README.md

 BibiAI - AI Crypto Copilot for Binance
 > An intelligent assistant that helps users navigate Binance, understand crypto, and complete onboarding with confidence.

-## What BibiAI Does

-BibiAI is an AI assistant that helps users interact with the Binance ecosystem.

-It can:

-• Explain crypto concepts
-• Guide users through Binance interfaces
-• Analyze screenshots and highlight next actions
-• Help new users complete onboarding
-• Provide contextual help across the platform

-Instead of searching through documentation, users can simply ask BibiAI.

 ---

 # Overview